-Mornay Sauce is a French Bechamél Sauce or white sauce added on top of Baked Macaroni and Lasagna just like in any Greenwich Pasta (Fast food chain).
+Bechamél (Velouté) or Mornay Sauce is the white sauce added on top of Baked Macaroni and Lasagna just like the one we order in restaurants and fast food like Greenwich.

 “A Mornay sauce is a béchamel sauce with shredded or grated Gruyère cheese.
 Some variations use different combinations of Gruyère, Emmental cheese, or white Cheddar.
 A Mornay sauce made with cheddar is commonly used to make macaroni and cheese.” – Wikipedia

 You can literally add it to any food, aside from Baked Macaroni, Lasagna, Pasta Dishes.
-You can also top Mornay Sauce into French Fries, Sandwiches, burger, pizza, baked seafood like lobsters, scallops, oysters and mussels.
+You can also top Mornay Sauce into fish, baked or grilled salmon, french fries, sandwiches, burger, pizza, baked seafood like lobsters, scallops, oysters and mussels.
 Yes, a Bechamél sauce can be compared to a gravy but it is a white sauce mostly used for toppings.

 A mornay sauce is a versatile sauce for any dry, fried or baked food.
 This white sauce is thick, creamy, cheesy and very light in flavor.
 That’s why you can almost add it to any dish and it won’t overpower the recipe.